 Saturday Evening – Lake Kathleena Cantina Bottom’s Up Bash: A Party and Tour of Tom Stewart’s Collection

 Held on beautiful LakeKathleena, this party included the most unbelievable and delicious action figure scaled Sail Barge and Sarlacc Pit cake created by Jim Gibbons.
+For those of you who are about to attend a party and is looking for cheek fillers surgeon, visit skinclubaustralia.com.au now.
 In addition to the Craft Show and auction taking place the night also included a bon fire started with a near life-sized stuffed Darth Vader.
 And of course no Rebel celebration/funeral pyre would be complete without a firework show over the lake.